Now, the Pentagon, the Pentagon is denying that they ignored the warnings of Abel Danger.

 The left is just trying to recapture its glory days.

-And what they realize it may not be conscious realization, but they know they're losing the ability to do that.
+And what they realize, it may not be conscious realization, but they know they're losing the ability to do that.

-They well long ago, they've lost their power, they can't win elections.
+They can't win elections.

-I mean, it when's the last time?
+I mean, when's the last time?

 When's the last time you heard any Democrat announce what he's for?